 Containment nears 50% on Pine Gulch Fire

-Conditions in the valley remain smoky, and at times, ash is continuing to trickle from the sky.
-Last Wednesday, residents from around the valley woke up to a fresh dusting of ash.
-A Fruita resident’s driveway was coated with so much ash that they had to use a leaf blower to clear it.
+After more than three weeks of burning, firefighters seem to be getting a handle on the blaze.
+Humidity is still sitting low in the teens, but it’s certainly better than two weeks ago when it was sitting in the single digits.
+However, fuels remain dry and receptive to burning and spotting.

-The fire has now been burning for over three weeks after it first sparked by lightning in the afternoon hours of July 31.
-The fire has forced several evacuations and many of them still remain in place.
+The fire originally started by lightning on July 31.
+907 total personnel are assigned to the fire, including 69 engines and 8 helicopters.

-The fire is predominantly burning in Garfield County, and the county declared a local disaster emergency in order to help them secure more resources to fight this fire, as well as the Grizzly Creek Fire that’s burning near Glenwood Springs.
+The fire is burning in both Garfield and Mesa Counties, and both have declared local disaster emergencies as they look to receive more resources to help combat the fire.

 Senator Cory Gardner as well as Governor Jared Polis have both stopped in Grand Junction to visit the Incident Command Post of the Pine Gulch Fire.
-On Friday, Governor Polis activated the Colorado National Guard to help aid firefighters in their efforts.
-The governor’s office said a BlackHawk helicopter crew is on standby in Gypsum in case a search and rescue operation for a firefighter or resident occurs.
+Last Friday, Governor Polis activated the Colorado National Guard to help aid firefighters in their efforts.
+The governor’s office said a BlackHawk helicopter crew is on standby in Gypsum to aid in search and rescue operations if the need arises.

-More evacuations were ordered on Wednesday as the fire exploded towards Highway 139.
-The evacuated areas now include:
+As the fire has moved north and west, new evacuations have been forced.
+The list of areas now includes:

 - Everything west of Douglas Pass (Highway 139) to Utah state line is under pre-evacuation orders